A diagrammatic approach to variational quantum ansatz construction

 where each $U_i$ has a generator $T_i$:

-If $n_i>n_j$ whenever $i>j$, we call the ansatz \textbf{ordered}, and if each generator is a Pauli operator - $T_i\in\PP^{\numqubits}:=\{I,X,Y,Z\}^{\otimes\numqubits}$ - we call the ansatz a \textbf{Pauli ansatz}. \end{dfn} \begin{exm} The YYX toy ansatz is a Pauli ansatz, with generators $T_1=Y_1$, $T_2=Y_2$, $T_3=Y_1X_2$. \end{exm} We take the product in Eq.~\ref{eq:def_product_ansatz} from right to left (i.e. $U_1(\theta_{n_1})$ acts first on the state $|\vec{0}\>$).
+If $n_i>n_j$ whenever $i>j$, we call the ansatz \textbf{ordered}, and if each generator is a Pauli operator - $T_i\in\PP^{\numqubits}:=\{I,X,Y,Z\}^{\otimes\numqubits}$ - we call the ansatz a \textbf{Pauli-type ansatz}. \end{dfn} We take the product in Eq.~\eqref{eq:def_product_ansatz} from right to left (i.e. $U_1(\theta_{n_1})$ acts first on the state $|\vec{0}\>$).
 As we allow $n_i=n_j$ when $i\neq j$, we may have strictly more unitaries than parameters: $\numunitaries\geq\numparams$.
-Note that Pauli rotations can be directly implemented in a quantum circuit via the techniques of \cite{Whitfield11}.
-Also, when used in a VQE, Pauli ansatzes have the advantage that some derivatives of the variational energy may be obtained 'for free'~\cite{Nakanishi19}.
+In the rest of the text, we will refer to Pauli-type ansatzes as fundamentally digital: note that Pauli rotations can be directly implemented in a quantum circuit via the techniques of \cite{Whitfield11}.
+When used in a VQE, Pauli-type ansatzes also have the advantage that some derivatives of the variational energy may be obtained `for free'~\cite{Nakanishi19}. \begin{exm} The YYX toy ansatz is a Pauli-type ansatz, with generators $T_1=Y_1$, $T_2=Y_2$, $T_3=Y_1X_2$. \end{exm}